 NHS North West London Clinical Commissioning Group (CCG) is a clinically led organisation responsible for planning, buying and monitoring most of the health services used by our residents.

-Formed on 1 April 2021, it covers the London boroughs of Brent, Ealing, Hammersmith & Fulham, Harrow, Hillingdon, Hammersmith & Fulham, Hounslow, Kesnington & Chelsea and Westminster.
-Two of our borough based teams are not coterminous with borough boundaries with West London including Queen's Park and Paddington in Westminster and Central London covering the rest of Westminster.
+Formed on 1 April 2021, it covers the London boroughs of Brent, Ealing, Hammersmith & Fulham, Harrow, Hillingdon, Hammersmith & Fulham, Hounslow, Kensington & Chelsea and Westminster.
+Two of our borough based teams are not coterminous with borough boundaries with West London covering Kensington and Cheslsea and Queen's Park and Paddington in Westminster and Central London covering the rest of Westminster.

 What are CCGs?

 CCGs are local, clinically led, statutory NHS bodies.
 They are membership organisations, whose members, in the case of the North West London CCG, are all the GP practices that serve the eight boroughs.
 We are led by a governing body made up of local GPs drawn from across our boroughs, other clinicians, executives and lay members.